cyclaero/ipdb/README.md

 `whois` does an online lookup in the databases of the [5 Regional Internet Registries](https://en.wikipedia.org/wiki/Regional_Internet_registry) (`AFRINIC, APNIC, ARIN, LACNIC, RIPENCC)`, and this is the most reliable way to obtain the country code for an IP address, because the RIR's are the authorities for internet number delegations.

 Unfortunately, online database look-up is by far too slow for even thinking about being utilized on the firewall level, where IP packets need to be processed in a 10th or a 100th of a millisecond.
-Therefore a locally maintained Geo-location database is indispensable in the given respect, and I uploaded the source code for the necessary tools for FreeBSD to GitHub -- [Tools for IP based Geo-blocking and Geo-routing at the firewall on FreeBSD](https://cyclaero.github.io/ipdb/)
+Therefore a locally maintained Geo-location database is indispensable in the given respect, and I uploaded the source code for the necessary tools for FreeBSD to the present GitHub site.

-### The local Geo-location database {style="text-align: justify;"}
+### The local Geo-location database

 The idea is to obtain the authoritative Geo-location information from the 5 RIR's, compile it into an optimized format suitable for quickly looking up the country codes of given IP addresses.
-This information is present in so called delegation statistics file on the ftp servers of each RIR, and APNIC, LACNIC and RIPENCC mirror the files of the other RIR's on their servers – ARIN and AFRINIC do not mirror the latest delegation statistics of the other RIR's.
+This information is present in so called delegation statistics files on the ftp servers of each RIR, and APNIC, LACNIC and RIPENCC mirror these files of each of the other RIR's on their servers as well, while ARIN and AFRINIC do not mirror the latest delegation statistics of the other RIR's.

-Said GitHub repository provides the source code of the tools and a shell script `ipdb-update.sh` which can be used for the purpose.
+This GitHub repository provides the source code of the tools and a shell script `ipdb-update.sh` which can be used for the purpose.
 Download the package from GitHub to your FreeBSD system, and as user `root` execute `# make install` from within the `ipdb` directory.

 Choose one of the three useful mirror sites, depending on where you are located: